-- 4.SP1.1 Create and use a chronological sequence of related events to compare developments that happened at the same time. - 4.SP1.2 Compare life in specific historical time periods to life today. - 4.SP1.3 Generate questions about individuals and groups who have shaped significant historical events. - Key individuals may include but are not limited to explorers, leaders (Mesoamerican, American Indian, and political) political leaders, American Indian leaders, settlers, women, landowners, organizations, colonists, missionaries, and -enslaved and free Africans-enslaved and free
+- 4.SP1.1 Create and use a chronological sequence of related events to compare developments that happened at the same time. - 4.SP1.2 Compare life in specific historical time periods to life today. - 4.SP1.3 Generate questions about individuals and groups who have shaped significant historical events. - Key individuals may include but are not limited to explorers, leaders (Mesoamerican, American Indian, and political), settlers, women, landowners, organizations, colonists, missionaries, and enslaved and free Africans